-By John Reiley, a tech enthusiast who loves being a part of the ever growing web community.
-He is a network specialist currently residing in US, and has a passion for writing articles and daily columns to serve his audience and educate them about the current technological advances.
+John Reiley is a network specialist currently residing in US, and has a passion for writing articles and daily columns to serve his audience and educate them about the current technological advances.

 How to keep your company’s website safe

 Shopping online can be very convenient in a variety of ways.
 Being able to shop from the comfort of your own home and even be able to comparison shop within a matter of minutes is hard to pass up.
 Unfortunately, shopping online also comes with its own risks.
 There are less than honest people out there who are constantly trying to steal information from online shoppers, whether by lifting their credit card number, getting their personal identifying information, or committing screen scrape.
-Before you shop online, it is vital that you understand how to prevent online fraud, like screen scrape and keep your information private.
+Before you shop online, it is vital that you understand how to prevent online fraud, and keep your information private and your website safe.

 Stealing the private information